-I am the founder of Baku Free Tour and Azerbaijan Traveller.
 I am passionate and curious traveller/explorer of culture, history, cuisine and nature in various regions of Azerbaijan.
 My interests are researching into local stories such as urban legends and myths, food and culture, architecture.

 This is a private fine dining experience at a locals’ home who have been dedicated themselves to unique culinary lifestyle.
 You enjoy an exclusive cooking show and dining authentic, traditional, forgotten as well as popular food and gourmet dishes by Chef Yagub and his team at a small fitted flat in the Downtown Baku.